HomeCommitmentHero Worship: The 1 Thing That Will Kill a Marriage

 Because Paul’s hero was Jesus, he spoke with a ferocity and courage that so many of us lack today.
 Though he was challenged, attacked, and reviled, Paul reminds the Galatians that he is an apostle not because any human declares it so, or that he decided to become one himself.
 He calls himself an apostle “not from me or by man, but by Jesus Christ and God the Father” (Galatians 1:1).
 He testifies that Jesus is his hero when he describes Jesus as the One who gave himself “to rescue us from this present evil age.”
 And that sets up the courage Paul displays when Jesus is the hero of your life: “For am I now trying to win the favor of people, or of God?…If I were still trying to please people, I would not be a slave of Christ” (Galatians 1:10).

-Read Next on Thriving Marriages How to Survive When Your Marriage is Under Attack
+Read Next on Thriving Marriages How to Fight Fair: 25 Tips for Better Arguments

 In the end, it doesn’t matter what your parents, spouse, ex-spouse or your children think about you.
 Do what God has called you to do.
 Be who God has called you to be.
 Leave all evaluation with Him.
 Paul believed he was called by God to preach the message of God and accordingly was determined not to evaluate himself or his ministry by how he was accepted by women or men or even by himself.